shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 consider writing benchmarks for it.

 To add a benchmark to a class, simply create a file with `_benchmark.cc` suffix, next to the implementation.
-For example, for the `RandomFourierDotFeatures` class the benchmarks are available in the `RandomFourierDotFeatures_benchmark.cc` file.
+For example, for the `RandomFourierDotFeatures` class, the benchmarks are available in the `RandomFourierDotFeatures_benchmark.cc` file.
 On top of this, you need to explicitly specify in CMakeLists.txt that you have added a new benchmarking file.
 The `ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` to add a benchmark implementation.